llobato/docs/docs/other/install-gwms-factory.md

 ![GlideinWMS Architecture](/img/simple_diagram.png)

-This document covers three primary components of the GlideinWMS system:
+This parts covers these primary components of the GlideinWMS system:

  -  **WMS Collector / Schedd**: A set of `condor_collector` and `condor_schedd` processes that allow the submission of pilots to Grid entries.
  -  **GlideinWMS Factory**: The process submitting the pilots when needed

 !!! warning

     We really recommend you to use the OSG provided Factory and not to install your own.
 A [VO Frontend](https://opensciencegrid.github.io/docs/other/install-gwms-frontend/) is sufficient to submit your jobs and to decide scheduling policies.
 And this will avoid for you the complexity to avoid directly with grid sites.
 If you really need you own factory be aware that it is a complex component and may require a non trivial maintenance effort.